 We learned the hard way that not every food is safe for every child.

-Questioning my own assumptions, could I also be wrong about vaccines?
-I used to believe that vaccines were safe and effective without evidence and without even looking at what vaccines contain.
+Questioning my own assumptions: could I also be wrong about vaccines?
+I used to just believe that vaccines were safe and effective without evidence, without researching the ingredients or checking vaccine injury reports.

 Looking through the package inserts for vaccine ingredients, I found things like Polacrilin Potassium, VERO cells (African green monkey kidney) DNA, D-fructose, Mouse Serum Protein, and Potassium chloride.

 What are the risks of injecting those chemical and biological ingredients into my daughter who already has a dangerously over-reactive immune system?
 Or into you or your children?

-Modern medical practice assumes that it is better to vaccinate everybody with the exact same vaccines at the exact same ages regardless of our differences.
+Modern medical practice assumes that it is better to vaccinate everybody with the exact same vaccines at the exact same ages regardless of our genetic and biological differences.

 BUT!
-When is the last time you experienced a one-size-fits-all ANYTHING that works really well for everybody?
+When is the last time you experienced a one-size-fits-all ANYTHING that works for everybody?

 After more than 10 years volunteering in support of the National Vaccine Information Center, I've launched The Center for Informed Consent Technology to support our common right to informed consent.
 Today, most technology is used to monitor you, collect and sell your data, and enforce compliance.
 Our goal is to turn that around by creating technology that supports your right to informed consent in vaccination: your right to choose ALL, SOME or NO vaccines.

 Dedicated to the memory of Michael Schrimshaw, 1/24/75 - 6/14/13.